theaniketraj/pulse/docs/security.md

 We take security seriously.
 If you discover a security vulnerability within Vitals, please do **not** create a public GitHub issue.

-Instead, please report it via email to `security@example.com` (Replace with actual email or private contact method).

 ### Process

 1. **Report**: You send a detailed report of the vulnerability.